 And some have to know they tried

 It’s the chemical weapon

-For the war that’s raging on inside
+For the war that’s raging on inside”

 Morals are based upon a group of beliefs and values we are taught.
 They are the rules or values society judges to be “good” or “bad”.
-They have a social value and are the root of social acceptance.
+They have a social value and are the root of social consciousness.
 They can be motivation for leading what society determines to be a good life.
 They often influence a legal system and acceptable societal behavior.

-A Squaw Wife
+A Native American Wife

-A Squaw Wife – A Story of Early Days on the St. Clair River by B. – Port Huron Daily Times
+A Squaw Wife – A Story of Early Days on the St. Clair River by B – Port Huron Daily Times

 “They were long in coming,” said Battiste Levias, as he came to the store door and looked anxiously down the river.
 “Unless the Indians below are troublesome, or an accident has befallen them, they ought to be here soon.”

 It was near the closing of the last century.
 The bright sun of an August afternoon was shedding its warmth on the beautiful St. Clair River, just below where the sparkling waters of Lake Huron, then known to the early voyagers as “Mere Duce” of Champlain, glistened in the sun.
 The pine forest, which skirted its western bank, at the spot where once the tri-color of France had waved proudly from the stockade of old Fort St. Joseph, cast a shadow on the water, and a deeper one in the background as it receded from the river towards the unbroken and impenetrable wilderness, which extended back, no one knew where.

 Here and there, scattered through the edge of the forest, could be seen the log cabins of the early French traders, with their small patches of garden surrounding the rude habitations.
 Just above, near the old stockade of the abandoned fort, was located the store, where the traders and Indians came and exchanged their pelts for the goods and trinkets of the agent.